From Czechoslovakia to Falmouth

 Sefer Torah #1240, on permanent loan to our congregation from the Memorial Scrolls Trust, is one of 1,564 Czech memorial Sifrei Torah which constituted part of the treasures looted by the Nazis during World War II.
 The Nazis gathered Torah scrolls and other ceremonial object from the desecrated synagogues of Bohemia, Moravia, and Slovakia.
 The Jews who once celebrated life with these sacred objects were to be killed as part of the murderous “final solution to the Jewish problem.”
 The treasures–gold and silver ornaments, vestments, pictures, books and manuscripts–were gathered and stored in warehouses in Prague.

-Some of the collection remains at Westminster Synagogue as a permanent memorial to the martyrs from whose synagogues they came; many are distributed throughout the world to synagogues such as ours, on permanent loan, to serve as memorials everywhere to the victims of the Shoah (Holocaust) and to spread light as harbingers of a future of peace on earth.
+Some of the collection remains at the Memorial Scrolls Trust museum as a permanent memorial to the martyrs from whose synagogues they came; many are distributed throughout the world to synagogues such as ours, on permanent loan, to serve as memorials everywhere to the victims of the Shoah (Holocaust) and to spread light as harbingers of a future of peace on earth.
 All carry with them the hope that they may yet find life and purpose as living memorials to the communities that perished.

 Memorial Scroll #1240 came to our congregation in 1982 and was dedicated that September.
 Generous financial assistance to help acquire and transport the scroll from England, was provided by our friends at the Church of the Messiah in Woods Hole, MA.
 The Memorial Scrolls Trust has no specific information about the origin of this particular scroll but it is known to be of Moravian origins.
 It is estimated to be between 100-150 years old and is a particularly beautiful example of Jewish scribal arts.